-- A. MATERIAL CLASSIFICATION

-- 1) Bedding Material: #57 or #67 stone.

-- 2) Excavation: All excavation material shall be classified as either Rock or Unclassified Earth Excavation.
+- A. MATERIAL CLASSIFICATION - 1) Bedding Material: #57 or #67 stone (NCDOT Standard Specifications for Roads and Structures, Table 1005-1).
+In poor soils, or when the foundation is determined by OWASA to be unsuitable, improve foundation in accordance with Paragraph 3.2 F. - 2) Excavation: All excavation material shall be classified as either Rock or Unclassified Earth Excavation.